Rick Caruso

 Rick Joseph Caruso (born January 7, 1959) is an American billionaire businessman.
-The founder and former CEO of the real estate company Caruso, he is also the chair of the board of trustees at the University of Southern California.
+The founder and former CEO of the real estate company Caruso, he previously served as the chair of the board of trustees of the University of Southern California.
 Caruso was previously the president of the Los Angeles Police Commission, a member of the Board of Water and Power Commissioners, and was the runner-up to Karen Bass in the 2022 Los Angeles mayoral election.

 Early life and education

 Caruso, an Italian American, was born in Los Angeles.
 His father, Henry Caruso, was the founder of Dollar Rent-A-Car and owner of many car dealerships in the Los Angeles area.
 His mother Gloria was a billboard model in her youth.
-Caruso received a Bachelor of Science degree from the University of Southern California in 1980 (where he was a member of the Sigma Alpha Epsilon fraternity and the Trojan Knights); and a J.D. from the Pepperdine University School of Law in 1983 as a Margaret Martin Brock Scholar.
+Caruso earned a Bachelor of Science degree from the University of Southern California in 1980 (where he was a member of the Sigma Alpha Epsilon fraternity and the Trojan Knights); and a J.D. from the Pepperdine University School of Law in 1983 as a Margaret Martin Brock Scholar.